 - Go where you want when you want without having to wait for a bus or taxi taxis.

-- No worries about trying to stuff luggage into a cab or on a bus.
+- Don’t worry about stuffing luggage into a cab or on a bus.

-- Traveling with kids is so much easier when you have your own car.
+- Traveling with kids is so much easier when you have your car.

 - Avoid the stress of getting somewhere late because the taxi didn’t show up or the bus broke down.